Our gay olympic heroes Gus Kenworthy and Adam Rippon just kissed at the GLAAD Awards

-On Saturday, all of America got to see the hot skier kiss his current boyfriend, actor Matt Wilkas before competing at this year’s Olympics in Pyeongyang, South Korea.
+In February, all of America got to see Gus kiss his boyfriend, actor Matt Wilkas, live on NBC during the Olympics in Pyeongyang, South Korea.

 “It’s something I was too scared to do for myself,” Kenworthy said after the competition.